leplusorg/openid-connect-provider-debugger/README.md

 `/logout` is used to end the session and log the user out of the OP.
 If a post_logout_redirect_uri (oidc_post_logout_uri argument) is
-provided, the user will be redirected to that url from the OP.
+provided, the user will be redirected to that URL from the OP.

 `/status` is a simple page that displays the current session state as a JSON document.
 There are three possible states: "not_authenticated",